fedeago/NewWave/README.md

 newWave(data,X = "~batch")
 ```

-A more deteiled case of use is shown in the vignette.
+A more deteiled case of use is showned in the vignette.

 ## Useful links